iamllcoolray/grizzly-cli/README.md

 ### API Key(s)

 You will need to get a free API key from [NewsAPI]("https://newsapi.org/").
-Afterwards you will need to set the NEWS_API_KEY variable to the API key.
+Afterwards you will need to set the NEWS_API_KEY environment variable to the API key.

 ## AUTHOR